 The theorem stated in this dissertation gives a relationship between two 2-bridge knots, K+ and K−, that differ by a crossing change and a link, K0 created from the oriented resolution of that crossing.
 We apply this theorem to difference topology experiments using topoisomerase proteins to study SMC proteins.

 In recent years, link homology theories have become a popular invariant to develop and study.
 One such invariant knot Floer homology, was constructed by Peter Ozsváth, Zoltán Szabó, and independently Jacob Rasmussen, denoted by HFK.
 It is also a refinement of a classical invariant, the Alexander polynomial.

 The study of DNA knots and links are of great interest to molecular biologists as they are present in many cellular process.
 The variety of experimentally observed DNA knots and links makes separating and categorizing these molecules a critical issue.
 Thus, knowing the knot Floer homology will provide restrictions on knotted and linked products of protein action.

 We give a summary of the combinatorial version of knot Floer homology from known work, providing a worked out example.
 The thesis ends with reviewing knot Floer homology properties of three particular sub-families of biologically relevant links known as (2, p)- torus links, clasp knots and 3-strand pretzel links.

 Difference Topology, DNA Topology, Knot Theory, Skein Relation, Tangles

 Copyright 2012 Candice R. Price

 Price, Candice Renee.
-"A biological application for the oriented skein relation." dissertation, University of Iowa, 2012.
+"A biological application for the oriented skein relation."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.